 You can also find how to register a limited liability company in Estonia from the scheme below:

 The company must also register with the Register of Economic Activities when the company’s activity is directed to certain operations provided by the law.
 In addition to this, special permits and licenses apply according to the business field in which the company will activate.
 One example is the Estonia cryptocurrency license.

-Another aspect of the registration of a limited liability company in Estonia is the compliance for VAT payment.
+Another aspect of the registration of a limited liability company in Estonia in 2023 is the compliance for VAT payment.
 Thus, any company with an annual turnover exceeding EUR 16,000, excluding import of goods, must register for VAT purpose.
 VAT-registered companies can also apply for EORI numbers in Estonia.

 We invite you to watch a video about limited liability companies in Estonia:

 Why choose to open a limited liability company in Estonia in 2023?

 The Estonian limited liability company is one of the most versatile business forms than be employed to create a company at the level of 2023.
 It has very simple registration requirements and it can be used for numerous purposes.